 If you have not yet done so, you must Configure Maven before testing the quickstarts.

-The following shows the command line to start the server with the web profile:
+The following shows the command line to start the server:

 For Linux: JBOSS_HOME/bin/standalone.sh For Windows: JBOSS_HOME\bin\standalone.bat

 This quickstart provides Arquillian tests.
 By default, these tests are configured to be skipped as Arquillian tests require the use of a container.

 NOTE: The following commands assume you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See Run the Arquillian Tests for complete instructions and additional options.